 Jesus encountered situations and responded to them: a blind man beside the road, a tax collector climbing a tree to get a better view of him, someone approaching him about a sick family member, a religious authority challenging his teaching, a woman touching his clothing to receive healing, a demon-possessed man shouting at him.
 Nothing in scripture suggests God gave Jesus a daily itinerary with details of what would happen and how he should respond.
 Nothing suggests God had to tell him what to do every time something happened.
 Jesus clearly knew his purpose in life.
 He frequently spent time with God so he knew Father’s nature, desires, will and methods.
 So Jesus simply responded appropriately to what he encountered; so can we.

 By ourselves, we clearly can’t produce the eternal results required in God’s kingdom.
 We can’t save people, heal them, deliver them or provide supernaturally for them.
 However, we respond to someone’s needs by doing our part and asking God to do his.
-We cannot do the supernatural part — only God can — and he will not do our part because that would usurp our authority.
-It’s been said God only acts when someone prays; that is, he will do nothing in our domain until we invite or authorize him to do so.
+We can’t do the supernatural part — only God can — and he won’t do our part because that would usurp our authority.
+It’s been said God only acts when someone prays; that is, he’ll do nothing in our domain until we invite or authorize him to do so.
 He gave us free will and authority and allows us to take the initiative.
-We do not produce the needed results through our efforts; instead, God works through our efforts to do what only he can do.
+We don’t produce the needed results through our efforts; instead, God works through our efforts to do what only he can do.
 Our efforts must focus on his intent and depend on his involvement.

 Consider the case of Peter and the lame man in Acts Chapter 3.
 Peter didn’t pray for the man’s healing, nor did he ask others to agree with him in prayer.
 He simply told the man, in the name of Jesus Christ of Nazareth, to walk (Acts 3:6).
 Then he took him by the hand and helped him up.
 Paul exercised the same kind of authority several times.
 In one incident, a slave girl who predicted the future via a demon was following Paul and causing a disturbance.
 Paul eventually became troubled by the distraction and commanded the demon to come out of her (Acts 16:18).
 Nothing in scripture even hints that Peter or Paul waited until they heard from God about what they should do.
 They saw a need and initiated action, then God made it happen.